Trusted WordPress tutorials, when you need them most.

 Most website owners like to use a custom user registration form in WordPress.
 This allows them to customize the styling to match their brand needs, automatically add users to their email newsletter, and more.

-WPForms is the best drag & drop WordPress form builder used by over 5 million websites, and it comes with a powerful User Registration addon.
+WPForms is the best drag-and-drop WordPress form builder used by over 6 million websites, and it comes with a powerful User Registration add-on.

 Note: We use WPForms on our sites and recommend it to all users.

-The user registration addon allows you to create completely custom WordPress user registration form as well as a custom WordPress login forms.
+The user registration add-on allows you to create completely custom WordPress user registration forms and login forms.

 Enable Admin Approval for User Registration in WPForms

-Since WPForms integrates with all the popular email marketing services, you can use it to automatically add all users to your email list.
+Since WPForms integrates with all the popular email marketing services, you can use it to add all users to your email list automatically.

 Their free Uncanny Automator integration also enables further no-code workflow automation to help you save time.